Congregationalism in Steeple Morden

 It has also been suggested that the Meeting at North Brook End was established to provide for the spiritual needs of the coprolite diggers employed in the area in the 1870s.

-Instead, taking the evidence as a whole, this religious enterprise began in Flecks Lane and was enlarged at Meeting Corner, until decline resulted in the move to Guilden.
+Instead, taking the evidence as a whole, this religious enterprise began in Flecks Lane and was enlarged at Meeting Corner, until the larger population of Guilden Morden promoted establishment of a Meeting there.
 You do not often hear this spot referred to as Meeting Corner these days, although it remained in regular use, certainly amongst North Brook End locals for some 150 years or more, after its conversion to a cottage.

 Photographs and Maps